link0/profiler/README.md

 Installation
 ============
-To add **Link0/Profiler** as a local, per-project dependency to your project, simply add a dependency on `link0/profiler` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on Link0/Profiler:
+To add **Link0/Profiler** as a local, per-project dependency to your project, simply require the dependency `link0/profiler` with composer.

     composer require "link0/profiler" "~0.1"